UGA Bulletin Logo

 Course Description

-Risk identification, risk evaluation, and risk treatment methods for Honors students.
+Introduction to risk identification, risk evaluation, and risk treatment methods.
 Consideration is given to both business and personal risks, with an emphasis on insurance as a risk management tool.
-Designed for non-majors as well as a basis for more advanced courses.
+The course is designed for non-majors, as well as a basis for more advanced courses in Risk Management and Insurance.

 Athena Title